Be3tle/gadgetshop-mern-client-side/README.md

 # Electron Gadget Shop

-Welcome to the Electron Gadget Shop, a simple MERN (MongoDB, Express.js, React.js, Node.js) project featuring a variety of brands-based products.
+Welcome to the Electron Gadget Shop, an interactive MERN (MongoDB, Express.js, React.js, Node.js) project featuring a variety of brands-based products.
 Users can explore and shop for gadgets after logging in.
 Product data is fetched from MongoDB, providing a seamless shopping experience.

 ## Live Site